Clientelism: Contexts

 Clientelism may not look the same from context to context.
-Several individual and country-level factors may shape if and how clientelism takes hold in a country including the types of individual leaders, socio-economic status of individuals, economic development, democratization, and institutional factors.
+Several individual and country-level factors may shape if and how clientelism takes hold in a country, including the types of individual leaders, the socio-economic status of individuals, economic development, democratization, and institutional factors.
 In some contexts, clientelistic behavior is almost expected, as such interactions can become embedded in the formal political structures.
-Some types of leaders such as hereditary traditional leaders, who remain in power for extended periods of time, are more effective in carrying out clientelistic relationships than others such as elected officials.
-Research has also shown that politicians can benefit electorally from clientelistic relationships by gaining support from those who receive goods from them, but there are also potential costs since clientelistic politicians may lose support from wealthier voters, who do not engage in clientelistic relationships themselves view the practice negatively.
+Some types of leaders, such as hereditary traditional leaders, who remain in power for extended periods of time, are more effective in carrying out clientelistic relationships than others, such as elected officials.
+Research has also shown that politicians can benefit electorally from clientelistic relationships by gaining support from those who receive goods from them, but there are also potential costs since clientelistic politicians may lose support from wealthier voters, who do not engage in clientelistic relationships themselves and view the practice negatively.
 Not all voters view clientelistic behavior as a positive trait in politicians, especially voters of higher socioeconomic statuses.
 In short, there is no single factor that causes clientelism to take hold.

 Consequences

 Clientelism has generally negative consequences on democracy and government and has more uncertain consequences on the economy.
-The accountability relationship in a democracy in which voters hold elected officials accountable for their actions, is undermined by clientelism.
+The accountability relationship in a democracy in which voters hold elected officials accountable for their actions is undermined by clientelism.
 That is because clientelism makes votes contingent on gifts to clients, rather than the performance of elected officials in office.
 Clientelism also degrades democratic institutions such as the secret ballot and administrative oversight.
 Such factors both weaken democratic institutions and negatively impact the efficiency of government.

 Corruption and the perception of corruption have also been established as strongly correlated with clientelist systems for many reasons.
 One is that patrons often appear above the law in many clientelist systems.
-Also, some acts in clientelist systems such as vote buying, could be inherently illegal.
+Also, some acts in clientelist systems, such as vote buying, could be inherently illegal.
 Finally, resources needed for patrons to maintain the clientelist system may require illicit means to obtain goods.
 A 2021 study found that voters in clientelist systems are less willing to punish corrupt politicians electorally.

 Some scholars believe that because patrons focus on the control and procurement of private goods, they also neglect public goods such as roads and public schools, which aid economic development.
 Scholars also note that rent-seeking and corruption, prevalent in clientelist systems, could negatively impact the economy as well.
 Nevertheless, there is still great uncertainty in the economic effects of clientelism.